 One source claims that the name is a derivation of "Carlos, or its original, Carolus," and we shall see later, Carlos was indeed still used by some people as late as the 17th century.

 Early Origins of the Curless family

 The surname Curless was first found in Gloucestershire, but some of the family were found in Lancashire at Welsh Whittle in early times.
 "In that of Edward III., Sir William Careles held the manor, so called, of Walshwittell. "

-Early History of the Curless family
+Important Dates for the Curless family

-Another 207 words (15 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610 and 1689 are included under the topic Early Curless History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Curless research.
+Another 104 words (7 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610, 1689, 1619, 1665, 1670 and 1651 are included under the topic Early Curless History in all our PDF Extended History products and printed products wherever possible.

 Curless Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Curless are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Curless include: Carlesse, Carelesse, Careless, Carless, Karelees, Kareles, Careles, Corless, Curless, Korelees and many more.

 Early Notables of the Curless family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Curless Notables in all our PDF Extended History products and printed products wherever possible.
+Another 204 words (15 lines of text) are included under the topic Early Curless Notables in all our PDF Extended History products and printed products wherever possible.